CHAPTER

 Source.
 (See Revision Note at chapter heading for

-which a facility is authorized in the permit or by the solid waste rules to mix
+any material which a facility is authorized in the permit or by the solid waste

-with waste to provide, for processing or treatment of the waste, a source of
+rules to mix with waste to provide, for processing or treatment of the waste, a

 Source.
 (See Revision Note at chapter heading for